Are you wondering where the best areas to stay in Cuba are? We have put together a where you should stay in Cuba guide for your next Cuba vacation.

 - we found that the properties that we were recommended were already fully booked

-- you had to confirm your booking with the owners a few days in advance by telephone, there have been instances when owners not receiving an advance reconfirmation gave the rooms away on the day to the first travelers
+- you had to confirm your booking with the owners a few days in advance by telephone, there have been instances when owners did not receive an advance reconfirmation and gave the rooms away on the day to the first travellers

 After using Airbnb and booking directly our preference would always be to use Airbnb in Cuba unless we had a personal recommendation.

 - centrally located accommodation in a Casa Particular or Airbnb property

 - for 2 out of 4 weeks accommodation in a triple room (there were 3 of us) with a private bathroom

 - the other 2 weeks a double room with a private bathroom

 What You Can Expect To Pay